Robur (truck): History

 Further development resulted in 1968 in the LO 2501 and LO 1801 A models, distinguishable by a changed grille.
 Several further improvements were made over the years, before the 3-ton truck LO 3000 was introduced in 1974.
 It became the basis for a number of special models.
 The four-wheel variant also saw its payload increased and was sold under the designation LO 2002A.
 From the fall of 1982 a diesel engine was offered alongside the carburetor engine Type 4 KVD 12,5 SRL.
 Development of the LD/LO 3000 series in the 1980s aimed to extend the lifetime of the various components and reaching international level in terms of quality.
 These changes, that were in part also made to the AWD types LD/LO 2202 A, led to the diesel-driven models LD 3001 and LD 3002, recognizable by smaller wheels and increased tread.
 The carburetor-engined LO variants lost import.

 Robur trucks were not only deployed in the COMECON area, but in several overseas countries.
-Especially in order to open up new markets the Robur-Safari program was created.
-Here trucks would be adapted to the climatic and geographic conditions of their future country of deployment.
+In order to open up new markets the Robur-Safari program was created.
+In this, trucks would be adapted to the climactic and geographic conditions of their future country of deployment.

 The production of the newly developed O 611/O 611A and D 609 models was not approved by the government and development was restricted to existing models.

 After German reunification the company quickly folded.
 Deployment of Deutz diesel engines did nothing to save it and production was cancelled in 1991.
 In 1995 a new company called Robur-Fahrzeug-Engineering GmbH was founded and bought all know-how of the Robur-Werke Zittau.
 In 1999 another successor was founded, FBZ GmbH Zittau.
 The company builds and supplies components for vehicles.